Greybeard-Scripting/greybeard-scripting.github.io/index.md

 Our goal is to provide a single source of truth for:

 - Team and community coding standards
-- Usage and examples of custom cmdlets and components not included with PowerShell Universal by default
+- Usage and examples of custom cmdlets and cmdlets not included with PowerShell Universal by default
 - Guidance on writing clean, efficient, and secure PowerShell code

 ## Coding Standards